 - This screenshot shows the attributes that are received and are mapped by attribute mapping.

-- Attributes received in successful Test congiguration are used for Attribute Mapping.
+- Please refer to attributes received in successful Test congiguration and use them for Attribute Mapping.

 - In Attribute Mapping details like username and NameID as shown in step 4 of Test Successful are mapped to Username and Email respectively.